 Like I mentioned in my big ol’ 2018 Plans post, there are some special-to-me makes I want to tackle this year.
 These are either holes in my closets or projects that will feel like “leveling up” my sewing.

 *Housekeeping: some links on this page are affiliate links, meaning that I get a tiny commission from purchases you make using them, but it doesn’t cost you anything extra!
-If I like them, you might too!*
+If I like them, you might too!
+Also as an Amazon Associate I earn from qualifying purchases.*

 Last week when the frigid weather finally hit Los Angeles, I realized I only own one turtleneck sweater.
 So that is definitely a priority.
 I’ve asked around for patterns that are curvy friendly and am exploring a few options.
 If I can’t find what I really want, then I’ll make another Toaster sweater in a black chunky sweater knit that’s just sitting in my stash.
 I have so much of it, and it’s so heavy, it’s like a blanket.
 But what I really want is a fitted turtleneck, so we’ll see what I hit upon.